To say the app industry is booming would be an understatement.

 - Market demand

-- The cost of building and maintaining your app
+- The cost of maintaining your app

 - What your competitors are doing